cpon00/graph-db-mini-stack-cinquel/netflix-practice.md

 <center><img src="./assets/q5.png" style="width: 90%" ></img></center>

-> Returns a graph of movies in the datasetdirected by Chris Columbus with all the viewers who rated the movies on the same day.
+> Returns a graph of movies in the dataset directed by Chris Columbus with all the viewers who rated the movies on the same day.